The only Montreal 3 day itinerary you need (by a local)

 Best time to visit Montreal?

 In my opinion, the best times to visit Montreal are from May and from September to November.
 Summer in Montreal is filled with activities and festivals.
 Trust me, this is Montreal at its best!
-Here are the Top 7 things to do in Montreal in Summer!
+Here are the Top 7 things to do in Montreal in the Summer!

 Fall is another perfect time to visit Montreal.
 I love the temperature and go leaf-peeping through the parks or the surroundings.
 If you love the extreme temperatures and playing in the snow, here is my local guide for the winter season.